 - ½ tsp freshly cracked black pepper

 - Chopped fresh parsley and thyme to serve

-- In a large pot heat the butter, and oil over medium-high.
-Sauté onion in the melted butter for 2 to 3 minutes until softened.
+- Sauté Onion and Garlic: In a large pot, heat the butter and oil over medium-high heat.
+Sauté the onion in the melted butter for 5 minutes until softened.
 Add the garlic and fry for about 1 minute until fragrant.

-- Sprinkle mushrooms with xanthan gum (to get a thicker soup), stir well and cook for about 2 minutes.
-Pour the broth and bring to a boil.
+- Add Xanthan Gum and Broth: If you like a thicker soup, sprinkle the mushrooms with xanthan gum, stir well, and cook for about 2 minutes.
+Then, pour in the broth and bring the mixture to a boil.

-- Remove the soup from heat and stir in the heavy cream.
-At this point, you can puree the soup using a stick blender.
+- Add Heavy Cream: Remove the soup from heat and stir in the heavy cream.
+If you prefer, you can use a stick blender to puree the soup at this stage.

 How do we calculate the nutrition info?

 These nutrition facts listed are determined using nutrition information from the USDA Food Database.
 Our nutrition facts are accurate, but if you are using different products, please make your calculations.
 Net carb count is calculated by subtracting both fiber and sugar alcohols because they don’t raise blood sugar.